jramos-br/jsdoc-summarize2/.github/CONTRIBUTING.md

 ### Found a bug?
 Missing a feature?

-If you find a typo, a bug or some other kind of error in the source code or documentation, you can help us by [opening a bug report](/../../issues/new?template=bug_report.md).
+If you find a typo, a bug or some other kind of error in the source code or documentation, you can help us by [reporting a bug](/../../issues/new?template=bug_report.md).
 Even better, if you can fix the problem with a small change, feel free to submit a [pull request](/../../pulls).

 If you'd like to suggest a new feature or a major change, start by [opening a feature request](/../../issues/new?template=feature_request.md) with a description of what you'd like to do and why.